Sepulator/react-2025q3-nom/README.md

-# React: Unit Testing
+# React: Routing and Hooks

 The Movie Database API created with Vite, React, TypeScript and PicoCSS.

 Key pages in the application include:

-- Class components
+- Functional components using React hooks
 - Error boundary
 - Search input
 - Card list
+- Card detailed view
+- Pagination with URL synchronization
+- React Router for navigation and URL management

 The application is powered by [The Movie Database (TMDB) API](https://developer.themoviedb.org/docs/getting-started)